lillejohn22/Team-16-Pubrundan-DAT257/README.md

  - [x] **Contribution Breakdown** \
 We cannot get gitinspector to work.
 Use [**Contributors**](https://github.com/lillejohn22/Team-16-Pubrundan-DAT257/graphs/contributors) in the meantime.
 Emma has a lot of rows because she somehow got the credit for all the npm stuff.
 Ludvig has nothing because he worked together with Jesper and/or Johan all the time, so Jesper's commits are for both of them.
 We do not know why Antonia removed so many rows.

-&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp; #### Pair Programming
+#### Pair Programming
-- Jag, Johan (lillejohn22), parprogrammerade server tillsammans med Jesper och Ludvig.
-Vi implementerade även olika mapfeatures tillsammans.
-Tillsammans med Antonia har jag utvecklat sökfunktioner och filtreringfunktioner för hemsidan.
+- Johan, Ludvid and Jesper worked together on the implementation of the server and the map features together.

-- bla bla
+- Johan and Antonia worked together on the design of the search and filtering features on the front-end of the website

  - [x] **Technical Documentation** \